-MyLab Math:

-Every student who purchases the textbook will be given access to one more online system called MyLab Math.
-This system contains an e-version of the textbook, as well as various excellent resources, including practice exercises, typical examples on different topics, often with solutions, videos, etc., which will help you master the course material.
+MyLab Math: Every student who purchases the e-text will be given access to one more online system online assignments (see Assignments below).
+Before each exam (midterm and final), numerous practice problems will be posted on WeBWorK to aid students in their large number of various resources, like practice exercises, typical examples on different topics, often with solutions, video materials, etc., that help you master the course material.